themosis/documentation/installation.md

 3. Themosis framework suite
 ---------------------------
 When you download Themosis, you get a "suite" of tools.
-This set contains 2 plugins and 1 theme.
+This set contains 1 plugin and 1 theme.

-The plugins:
+The plugin:

-- themosis-core
-- themosis-datas
+- themosis

-> Note: The `themosis-datas` folder name can be change to anything you want.
-It is the plugin that contains all your application/website datas.
-Also this is where you shape the WordPress administration and main configuration.

 The theme: